Killianbeast/OrgMinder/README.md

 After creating the Virtual Environment, install Flask within it. <br>
 ```$ pip install Flask```<br>
 After Flask is installed, run the `main.py` file in the main directory

+## Credits
+OrgMinder was created by Trent Bell and Colby Killian for HackWesTx 2022.